The Best Small Business Loans in Wisconsin

 A working capital loan, also known as an operating capital loan, provides businesses with a short-term influx of cash for certain qualifying expenses.
 A lender will provide examples of how you can use the funds.
 Examples may include payroll, advertising, rent or restocking.
 The longer a company has been in business successfully and the better the owner’s credit score, the easier it may be to qualify for a working capital loan.
 These funds can help cover day-to-day expenses or support a business’s finances during seasonal fluctuations in sales.

-Equipment loans help businesses purchase necessary equipment for their operations.
+help businesses purchase necessary equipment for their operations.
 Under this agreement, the equipment itself can be accepted as collateral for the funds.
 This type of loan is common for industries that rely heavily on expensive equipment, such as construction or manufacturing.
 The repayment term for equipment loans runs two to seven years.

-A construction loan can provide funds to renovate an existing location or construct a brand new building.
+can provide funds to renovate an existing location or construct a brand new building.
 Just like home construction loans, the funds aren’t provided in one lump sum, but disbursed in a series of scheduled payments called draws.
 In determining qualification and interest rates, the lender will look at the business owner’s personal credit score, business credit, and debt-to-income ratio.

 Starting and owning a small business

 is a passion for many people, and at First National Bank and Trust, we’re here to help you realize your growth goals